RishbubS6/Goat-Group/hacks/rock-paper-scissors.md

 ---
-title: Rock paper Scissors
+title: Rock Paper Scissors
 comments: true
 hide: true
 layout: opencs
 description: Learn how to experiment with the console, elements, and see OOP in action while playing Rock paper Scissors!
-permalink: /rock-paper-scissor/
+permalink: /rock-paper-scissors/
 ---